J. J. Thomson: Career

-On 22 December 1884, Thomson was appointed Cavendish Professor at the University of Cambridge.
+On 22 December 1884, Thomson was appointed Cavendish Professor of Physics at the University of Cambridge.
 This appointment caused considerable surprise; candidates such as Osborne Reynolds and Richard Glazebrook were older and more experienced in laboratory work, whereas Thomson was known for his work as a mathematician—being recognised as an exceptional talent.

 Thomson was knighted in 1908 and appointed to the Order of Merit in 1912.
 At Oxford, he gave the 1914 Romanes Lecture titled The Atomic Theory.
 In 1918, he became Master of Trinity College, Cambridge, a position he held until his death on 30 August 1940.
 His ashes rest in Westminster Abbey, near the graves of Isaac Newton and his former student, Ernest Rutherford.

 Rutherford succeeded him as Cavendish Professor.
 Six of Thomson's research assistants and junior colleagues (Charles Glover Barkla, Niels Bohr, Max Born, William Henry Bragg, Owen Willans Richardson and Charles Thomson Rees Wilson) won the Nobel Prize in Physics, and two (Francis William Aston and Ernest Rutherford) won the Nobel Prize in Chemistry.
 Thomson's son, George Paget Thomson, won the 1937 Nobel Prize in Physics for proving the wave-like properties of electrons.